How Does Cocaine Make You Lose Weight?

 Does Cocaine Cause Weight Loss?

-Cocaine is a powerful stimulant drug that’s classified as a Schedule II controlled substance in most countries due to its high potential for abuse and addiction.
-The prevalence of cocaine abuse varies across different regions and populations, but it continues to be a significant problem worldwide.
+Cocaine is a powerful stimulant drug that’s classified as a Schedule II controlled substance in the UK and in most countries due to its high potential for abuse and addiction.

 There are many dangers associated with cocaine abuse which can affect both the short-term and long-term health of individuals.
 Cocaine stimulates the brain’s reward system by increasing the levels of dopamine, a neurotransmitter associated with pleasure and reward.